apache/couchdb-documentation/src/best-practices/reverse-proxies.rst

 SSL/TLS with Caddy
 ------------------

-Caddy is http-by-default, and will automatically acquire, install, activate and, when necessary, renew a trusted SSL certificate for you - all in the background.
+Caddy is https-by-default, and will automatically acquire, install, activate and, when necessary, renew a trusted SSL certificate for you - all in the background.
 Certificates are issued by the LetsEncrypt certificate authority.